 Brantford is, like many Ontario towns, car-driven.
 Only recently added to the Greater Golden Horseshoe area, its proximity to Hamilton provides economic advantages.

-How Much is Car Insurance in Brantford Ontario
+How Much Does Car Insurance Cost in Brantford?

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.

 We surveyed the car insurance prices in Brantford for the purpose of illustrating the range in quotes based on driving record, location, and other criteria.
 To get a customized quote, enter your postal code above.

 Driver, car, and home address all factor into calculating car insurance premiums in Ontario.
 While insurance companies all draw from the same statistics, each one has its own way to develop policy prices.
 Competition means that drivers in Ontario may find substantial differences in the cost of similar coverage between insurers.